gugronnier/vagrant-vbguest/Readme.md

 ## Known Issues

-* The installer script, which mounts and runs the GuestAdditions Installer Binary, works on Linux only.
-Most likely it will run on most Unix-like platforms.
 * The installer script requires a writeable upload directory on the guest system.
 This defaults to `/tmp` but can be overwritten with the `iso_upload_path` option.
 * The installer script requires a valid mount point on the guest system.
 This defaults to `/mnt` but can be overwritten with the `iso_mount_point` option.
 * On multi vm boxes, the iso file will be downloaded for each vm.